What is Crypto Staking: A Beginner's Guide

 Crypto staking uses a proof-of-stake consensus mechanism, while mining uses the proof-of-work model.

 Mode Of Operation

 Crypto mining involves solving tedious mathematical problems to mine new crypto.
-Staking locks assets for a fixed period to earn rewards.
+Staking means locking up assets for a certain amount of time in order to get rewards.

-Crypto miners use specialized equipment that consume plenty of energy and aren’t environmentally friendly.
-Staking uses less power and does not need complicated equipment.
+Crypto miners use specialized equipment that consumes plenty of energy and isn’t environmentally friendly.
+Staking uses less power and does not require complicated equipment.

 Learn more about staking vs. mining.